 Our Leftover Turkey Pot Pie Recipe

-One thing that makes this easy turkey pot pie recipe so good, is we don’t skimp on the filling!
+One thing that makes this turkey pot pie with white sauce so good, is we don’t skimp on the filling!
 It’s packed with turkey meat, veggies, and fresh herbs, all smothered in a rich and creamy white wine sauce.
 Serve it with a crisp side salad or sweet potato soup.

 Even better?
 This homemade turkey pot pie is really simple and non-intimidating.